-- 17.3.1 A substance intended for use as the explosive load in an article of Division 1.6 should be tested in accordance with Test Series 3 and 7.
-Test Series 7 should be conducted on the substance in the form (i.e. composition, granulation, density etc.) in which it is to be used in the article. - 17.3.2 An article being considered for inclusion in Division 1.6 should not undergo Series 7 testing until after its explosive load has undergone tests of type 7 (a) to 7 (f) to determine whether it is an EIDS. - 17.3.3 Tests of types 7 (g), 7 (h), 7 (j) and 7 (k) should be performed to determine if an article with an EIDS load may be assigned to Division 1.6.
-These tests are applied to articles in the condition and form in which they are offered for transport, except that non-explosive components may be omitted or simulated if the competent authority is satisfied that this does not invalidate the results of the tests.
+- 17.3.1 All explosive components must always be present in articles during Series 7 testing of types 7 (g) to 7 (l).
+Smaller explosive components containing substances not subjected to tests of type 7 (a) to 7 (f) shall be specifically targeted in tests 7 (j) and 7 (l) when it is assessed that they will cause the most severe reaction from the test article, to ensure the probability of accidental initiation or propagation of a Division 1.6 article remains negligible. - 17.3.2 A substance intended for use as a main explosive load in an article of Division 1.6 should be tested in accordance with Test Series 3 and 7.
+A substance intended for use as a larger (dimensionally) boostering component in an article of Division 1.6, where the volumetric size limit relative to the main explosive load it is boostering is met, should be tested in accordance with Test Series 3 and tests of type 7 (c) (ii) and 7 (e).
+Test Series 7 should be conducted on the substance in the form (i.e. composition, granulation, density etc.) in which it is to be used in the article. - 17.3.3 An article being considered for inclusion in Division 1.6 should not undergo Series 7 testing until after main explosive load and certain boostering component subtances have undergone appropriate tests of type 7 (a) to 7 (f) to determine whether they meet the substance requirements for Division 1.6.
+Guidance on substance testing determination process is given under section 10.4.3.6. - 17.3.4 Tests of types 7 (g), 7 (h), 7 (j), 7 (k) and 7 (l) should be performed to determine if an article with an EIS main load(s) and appropriately insensitive boostering components may be assigned to Division 1.6.
+These tests are applied to articles in the condition and form in which they are offered for transport classification, except that non-explosive components may be omitted or simulated if the competent authority is satisfied that this does not invalidate the results of the tests. - 17.3.5 Response levels referred to within the following individual Test Series 7 test prescriptions are provided at Appendix 8 (Response descriptors), to aid in the assessment of the results of tests of types 7 (g), 7 (h), 7 (j), 7 (k) and 7 (l) and should be reported to the competent authority to support assignment to Division 1.6.

-17.4.1 Test 7 (a): EIDS cap test
+17.4.1 Test 7 (a): EIS cap test

-This shock test is designed to determine the sensitivity of an EIDS candidate to intense mechanical stimulus.
+This shock test is designed to determine the sensitivity of an EIS candidate to intense mechanical stimulus.